Good Girls (TV series)

-Good Girls is an American crime comedy-drama television series created by Jenna Bans that aired on NBC from February 26, 2018, to July 22, 2021.
-The series is executive produced by Bans, Dean Parisot, and Jeannine Renshaw for Universal Television.
-In June 2021, the series was canceled after four seasons.
+Good Girls is an American crime comedy drama television series that follows the lives of three suburban mothers who resort to robbing a supermarket and get involved with a crime boss and the FBI.
+The series was created by Jenna Bans and aired for four seasons on NBC, from February 26, 2018, to July 22, 2021.
+It stars Christina Hendricks, Retta, and Mae Whitman as the main characters, along with a supporting cast that includes Reno Wilson, Manny Montana, Lidya Jewett, Isaiah Stannard, and Matthew Lillard.
+The series was executive-produced by Bans, Dean Parisot, and Jeannine Renshaw, for Universal Television.
+In June 2021, NBC announced that the show was canceled after four seasons.

 Synopsis

-The series follows three suburban Michigan mothers, two of whom are sisters, who are having a hard time trying to make ends meet.
-They are tired of having everything taken away from them, so they decide to pull off an unlikely heist by robbing a supermarket, only to discover that they are in for more than they expected.
-Their successful robbery attracts the attention of the store manager after he recognizes one of the women, but for a different reason altogether than just the money, and the attention of a mob gang that served the supermarket as a front.
-Now caught in a series of gang heists, debts, secrets, and familial crises, the others slowly descend down a path they never thought of going down before.
+The series follows three suburban Michigan mothers, Beth, Ruby and Annie, who are each experiencing various financial difficulties.
+They decide to pull off an unlikely heist, robbing a local supermarket, in order to help mitigate their money problems.
+Their successful robbery attracts the attention of the store manager after he recognizes Annie as one of the robbers, and of gang leader Rio, who was using the supermarket as a front to store and launder counterfeit money.
+The mothers subsequently find themselves caught in a series of gang heists, debts, secrets, and familial crises.